 Secondly, think about how much space you’ve got in your kitchen.
-If you’re short on worktop space, you won’t won’t another bit of bulky baby gear taking up even more room.
+If you’re short on worktop space, you won’t want another bulky kitchen gadget taking up even more room.

 Finally, consider whether you’d like a machine you can continue using once your baby starts weaning onto solid food.
-Choose one that’s compatible with lots of baby food jars and pouches, if so.
-Some bottle warmers only fit certain types of baby bottle or baby food packaging.
+If so. choose one that’s compatible with lots of baby food jars and pouches.
+(Some bottle warmers only fit certain types of baby bottle or baby food jar.)

 If you’re likely to take the bottle warmer with you on trips away from home, choose one that’s practical for packing.
-Make sure it’s light and compact, for instance.
-If you’re bottle-feeding your baby most of the time, a bottle preparation machine is likely to be a better investment than a bottle warmer.
+For instance, make sure it’s light and compact.
+If you’re bottle-feeding your baby most of the time, a bottle preparation machine is a better investment than a bottle warmer.
 A bottle warmer is handy for heating the occasional bottle of breastmilk, rather than for preparing all your baby’s formula feeds.